hl7au/au-fhir-base/pages/_includes/au-ihi-intro.md

 #### Usage Notes

-Mutiple IHIs are supported particularly to support the recording of IHI values where the status and/or record status varies (e.g. deceased, provisional).
+Multiple IHIs are supported particularly to support the recording of IHI values where the status and/or record status varies (e.g. deceased, provisional).

 **Examples**